Moinuddin-collab/Pizza-Sales/README.md

     pizza_types
 GROUP BY category;

--- Group the orders by date and calculate the average number of pizzas ordered per day.
+9.Group the orders by date and calculate the average number of pizzas ordered per day.

 SELECT
     ROUND(AVG(quantity), 0) AS avg_pizzas_ordered_per_day